syedadeel2/G-PHP/README.md

  `PUT /admin`
 *Update Application*

-> Body parameter - NOTE you don't need to pass whole object except those properties which you want to update.
+> Body parameter - NOTE: you don't need to pass the the whole object except those properties you want to update.

 ``` json
 {